Concept: Vertical Supply, Shifts In The Demand Curve

 Background: When Assane was a teenager, Claire needed a violin for her recital.
-To rent a violin for one day, it would cost 350 francs, or 1,500 francs for one week.
+The violin rental price for one day was 350 francs, while the price was just 1500 francs for the entire week.

-Question: Why is the owner offering to rent the violin for a week for less than 2,450 francs (350 x 7 )?
+Question 1: Why is the owner offering to rent the violin for a week for less than 2,450 francs (7 x 350)?

 Background: Pablo Escobar calls a meeting with all local kingpins to urge them to form a coalition.
 Escobar offers to retain control of day-to-day activities.
 The other kingpins provide funding while receiving profits and security.